giatirab/AMLS_assignment20_21/README.md

 2) _CFG_A.py & _CFG_B.py: These are the configuration files which contain the repository links as well as attributes we want to pass to the ImageManager class object.
 The user defines a dictionary of specific settings (which body part we want to crop, how to resize the images, etc).
 Changing the dictionaries will directly change the pre-processing for each assigned task.

 3) _LIB_DataProcessing.py: This script is actually operating the pre-processing and is the algorithm which includes all the necessary steps.
 In case the test set images have not been added to the celeba/img and cartoon_set/img folders, this step is then performed in the background.
 Similarly happens for the labels.csv file, where the 2 files are concatenated one below the other.
 The aim is to have only one repository for the celeba images and for the cartoon_set images.
-The dictionary in _CFG_A.py and _CFG_B.py will contain the information about how to split before fitting and predicting.
+The dictionary in _CFG_A.py and _CFG_B.py will contain the information about how to split before fitting and predicting steps.

 4) _LIB_AuxiliaryFunctions.py: This python file contains some functions which will move and rename the labels.csv and images from the celeba_test and cartoon_set folders onto celeba and cartoon_set folders.
 Ultimately, we aim at having the datasets and labels in unique subfolders.